SeanCagin/ProjectEulerPlus/MaximumPathSumII/README.md

 ## Output Format
 N lines with the maximum sum for the kth triangle on line k.<br>
-The example triangle given in the input section has output 23: 3 + 7 + 4 + 9
+The first triangle in the example given in the input section has output 23: 3 + 7 + 4 + 9

 ## How the Program Works
-We will store the whole structure in an array or arrays.<br>
+We will store the whole structure in an array of arrays.<br>
 This is a tree-like structure but two nodes can share children<br>
 The left child of triangle[i][j] is triangle[i+1][j]<br>
 Similarly, the right child of triangle[i][j] is triangle[i+1][j+1]

 ### Potential Pitfalls
-The most intuitive approach is to start from the top of the triangle and go down perhaps using a greedy algorithm in the process.<br>
+The most intuitive approach is to start from the top of the triangle and go down, perhaps using a greedy algorithm in the process.<br>
 Here is an extremely simple example showing why this would not work:
 <pre>
       1